Digital-Satellite-Club/PacSatAFSKBoard/README.md

 radio interfaces for interfacing to other boards in the system.

 Output power is about 2 watts.
 It has the ability to measure forward and reflected power on the output.
+It also has a sort of loopback connector on the RF to test the receive and transmit chain.

+The board is designed to be able to be used in an active/standby configuration where you have two of the same boards and switch the RF between the boards depending on which is active.